 Undergraduate and Graduate Awards

-The Leonard and Helen R. Stulman Jewish Studies Program offers two awards to support travel and research.
-Awards are given in the late spring to support research over the following summer and academic year.
+The Leonard and Helen R. Stulman Jewish Studies Program offers awards to support travel and research in the field of Jewish Studies.
+As of 2026, the awards are now given on a rolling basis to support research during the term time or summer.
+They may be carried into the following academic year for students who are not graduating.
 The maximum for both awards is $2,500.

 The Stulman Award

-The Stulman Award is granted on a competitive basis to JHU undergraduate and graduate students proposing a worthy plan of study, including language study, or research that requires material support.
+The Stulman Award is granted on a competitive, rolling basis to JHU undergraduate and graduate students proposing a worthy plan of study, including language study, or research that requires material support.

 The John Koren Award

-The John Koren Award for Holocaust Research and Education is granted annually to an undergraduate student researching the Holocaust.
-Recipients of the John Koren Award will be expected to make a public presentation of their research results at some point during the year of their award.
+The John Koren Award for Holocaust Research and Education is granted on a rolling basis to an undergraduate student researching the Holocaust.
+Recipients of the John Koren Award may be asked to make a public presentation of their research results at some point during the year of their award.

 How to Apply

-To apply for either award, interested students should submit a 2–5-page research proposal, one letter of recommendation, and a detailed budget to:
+To apply for either award, interested students should submit a 2–5-page research proposal, one letter of recommendation from a faculty member, and a detailed budget to [email protected].
+For questions, please contact our director, James Loeffler ([email protected]).